 If you don't draw an archery permit in the big game drawing, you may be able to purchase one.

-Additional youth archery permits will be available at 8 a.m. on July 19 at wildlife.utah.gov and from license agents and Division offices.
+Additional youth archery permits will be available on July 18, 2019.
 The Utah Wildlife Board has approved additional permits specifically for young archers.

 Youth-only groups